AmonDeShir/animated-router-react/README.md

 In case you have any questions about a feature you want to develop of something you're not sure how to do, you can still create a draft pull request to discuss the implementation details.

 ### Coding style
 Please follow the coding style of the project.
-Aimated Router uses eslint and prettier.
+Animated Router uses eslint and prettier.
 If possible, enable their respective plugins in your editor to get real-time feedback.
 The linting can be run manually with the following command: `yarn lint`.

 ### License
 By contributing your code to the animated-router-react GitHub repository, you agree to license your contribution under the MIT license.